-After 5 to 7 days, you should notice a large space developing between your front teeth.
-The space will close up in about two months.
-If this space is not present after one week, do not turn the appliance any more.
+After 5 to 7 days, you should notice a space developing between your front teeth (RPE, Rapid Palatal Expander).
+The space will close up on its own in about two months.
+If this space is not present after one week, do not turn the appliance anymore.
 Please call the office for further instructions.
 If you miss your next appointment, do not turn the expander any more than instructed.
-Your appliance will need to be left in place for approximately 6 months to maintain the active expansion.
+Your appliance will need to be left in place for at least 6 months to establish bone stability and to maintain the corrected expansion.

-The active expansion will take approximately 3 to 6 months.
-The expanders may then be left on for an additional 6 to 12 months to serve as retainers while the remaining permanent teeth continue to erupt.
+For and SAE (Slow Arch Expander) , the active expansion will gradually take approximately 3 to 6 months.
+The expanders are usually left on for an additional 6 to 12 months to serve as their own "retainer" while the remaining permanent teeth are allowed to continue to erupt.
 If you miss your next appointment, do not turn the expander any more than instructed.
 Please call the office if you have any questions or concerns.

-PHOTOGRAPHSFacial and intraoral digital photographs will be taken throughout treatment.
+PHOTOGRAPHSFacial and intraoral high resolution 1 to 1 ratio digital photographs will be taken throughout treatment.

-RECORDSThese records, which include cephalometric and panoramic digital x-rays, digital photos and study models, help your orthodontist determine what treatment needs to be done.
+RECORDSThese records, which include cephalometric and panoramic digital x-rays, digital photos and laser generated study models, help your orthodontist determine what treatment needs to be done.

 SEPARATORS / SPACERSNormally your teeth fit snugly against the other.
 However, we often find that we have to move those teeth apart to make room for braces.
 Separators allow us to do this easily.